sumit-kumar-2104/Datasets-vs-Results/README.md

 (Balanced dataset X 2) i.e., Balanced dataset two times

-and the ratio of train, valid, test used is 80,15,5 respectively.
+The ratio of train, valid, test used is 80,15,5 respectively.

 # DDR